 Yes, they are.
-It is not legal in Oregon to sell raw (unpasteurized) milk to the public.
-However, since you own a share in Windy Acres Dairy Herd, you may legally use the milk from your share(s) in any way you see fit.
+It is not legal in Oregon to sell raw (unpasteurized) milk to the public if you are milking more than two cows.
+However, since you own a share in the Windy Acres Dairy herd, you may legally use the milk from your share(s) in any way you see fit.
 Many cow share / herd share programs have been implemented in this state and have been functioning with no legal challenges.
 Windy Acres Dairy Farm has consulted with the legal team at the Farm-To-Consumer Legal Defense Fund in setting up its herd share program.
-Also, Windy Acres Dairy Farm works with the State Department of Agriculture and has obtained its approval in setting up this herd share program.
+Also, Windy Acres Dairy Farm works with the Oregon Department of Agriculture and has obtained its approval in setting up our herd share program.

 3. How are the cows milked at Windy Acres Dairy Farm?

-The cows are milked, six at a time, inside a dairy parlor once a day in the morning.
+The cows are milked six at a time, in herringbone stanchions, inside a milking parlor once a day, every morning.
 That is, the milk is drawn from the cow’s udder using a suction device and a set of tubes that empty the milk into a sealed stainless steel refrigerated container.
 Since there is no exposure to air at any point, the most scrupulous level of sanitation is assured.
 The system has a sanitation cycle before and after each milking.